cct-datascience/AFS_database_code/README.md

 If you would like to suggest or make changes to this app, there are a few ways to do so.
 You can reach out via email to [Scott Bonar](mailto:SBonar@ag.arizona.edu) or the [CCT Data Science team](mailto:cct-datascience@arizona.edu) with suggestions.You can also create an issue describing a problem with the code or improvements under the "Issues" tab.

 If you can make changes to the code yourself, feel free to fork this repo and make a pull request.
 To run the code locally, follow the instructions in `run_locally.md`.
 It will be necessary to download the ecoregions map data by running `app/download_map_data.R`.
 Additionally, running the app locally requires the standardized fish records location data file `app/sites.csv`, which is not available in the repo due to sensitive information.
 Package versions and dependencies are tracked with `renv`.

+### Acknowledgements

+This app was developed in collaboration with the University of Arizona [CCT Data Science](https://datascience.cct.arizona.edu/) team.